 - Sizes – How many sizes do the road bike that we review have and which size to pick.

 - User Reviews – How users review their road bikes.
 We keep in mind the reviews people send to us.
-We try to get the general image and point out both negative and positive aspects.
+We try to get a general image and point out both negative and positive aspects.

 To get the most accurate information, in many cases we need to contact the manufacturer.
 Funny enough, though, many bike manufacturers provide incomplete information to their potential customers.
 We, however, try to keep all the aspects in mind in our road bike reviews.